 Your debt to income ratio is a tool lenders use to calculate how much money can be used for a monthly mortgage payment after all your other monthly debt obligations have been met.

-Typically, conventional loans need a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+Usually, conventional loans require a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt.
-Recurring debt includes things like auto loans, child support and credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
+Recurring debt includes vehicle loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our superb Mortgage Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our superb Mortgage Loan Pre-Qualifying Calculator.

-Don't forget these are only guidelines.
-We will be happy to go over pre-qualification to help you figure out how much you can afford.
+Don't forget these ratios are just guidelines.
+We will be thrilled to help you pre-qualify to help you determine how much you can afford.